-- Preheat oven to 160*C and lightly grease a large baking tray with coconut oil
+- Preheat oven to 160*C and lightly grease a large baking tray with some macadamia or melted coconut oil.

-- In a large bowl, combine all the ‘muesli mixture’ ingredients, except the dried coconut and cranberries
+- In a large bowl, combine all the remaining ingredients, except the dried coconut and cranberries.

-- Add the ‘wet’ ingredients to the bowl, gently folding with a large wooden spoon until fully combined
+- Add the coconut oil mixture to the bowl and gently fold with a large wooden spoon until fully combined.

-- Spoon onto the prepared tray in an even layer.
-Bake for 15 minutes, then remove from the oven.
-Add the dried coconut and use a spatula to gently turn the granola.
-Lightly press the mixture down to encourage the formation of clusters.
+- Sprinkle over the dried coconut, then use a spatula to gently turn the granola over.
+Lightly press the mixture down – this will encourage those glorious little clusters to form.
 Return to the oven for a further 10-15 minutes.
-At this point it should be fragrant and golden
+At this point it should be fragrant and golden.
+Remove from the oven.